-As the days get longer and the weather warms up (fingers and toes crossed) June is all about getting out in the garden , making sure it looks great and hopefully, enjoying the sunshine.
+As the days get longer and the weather warms up (fingers and toes crossed), June is all about getting out in the garden, making sure it looks great and hopefully, enjoying the sunshine.
 There’s still some work to be done, though.
 Join as we rundown some of the most important jobs for the June garden.

 Weather permitting, June will be a month of cooking on the BBQ and packing up a picnic to enjoy the most of the great outdoors.
 Everyone loves a BBQ, but the clean-up definitely doesn’t have as many fans.
-Working out how to clean a barbecue in the best way is simple with some brilliantly easy-to-use BBQ cleaners that have been designed specifically for this grimy job, you’ll power through it all and have your feet up before you know it.
+Working out how to clean a barbecue in the best way is simple with some brilliantly easy-to-use BBQ accessories that have been designed specifically for this grimy job.
+You’ll power through it all and have your feet up before you know it!

 This summer, how about planning a teddy bears’ picnic in the garden for your little ones – all you need is a picnic blanket (or an old table cloth), a few toys and a bit of lunch.
 Here’s a few teddy bear activity ideas we love: